 At some stage in the future, the Sub-Working Group on Technology and Operations will assign substantive responsibility for Germany's government cloud (including the creation and updating of concepts) to a coordination body that is yet to be specified.
-It is envisaged that this coordination body for Germany's government cloud will be responsible for the cloud service portable and, among other things, cover the financing needs for its development and operation.
+It is envisaged that this coordination body for Germany's government cloud will be responsible for the cloud service portal and, among other things, will cover the financing needs for its development and operation.
 The entity will also be responsible for updating the service catalogue, and will coordinate the continuous updating of the catalogue by the platform and software operators.
-In addition, the coordination body is to be assigned the task of checking and enforcing compliance with the standards.
+In addition, the coordination body is to be assigned the task of checking and enforcing compliance with the standards.70

-It is envisaged that the coordination body will essentially act as a broker between the cloud service vendors and cloud service brokers or cloud service customers and oversee and coordinate their participation in Germany's government cloud.
+It is envisaged that the coordination body will essentially act as a broker between the cloud service providers and cloud service brokers or cloud service customers and oversee and coordinate their participation in Germany's government cloud.
 It is planned that it will also be authorised to exclude individual entities from Germany's government cloud if necessary (if there is a possibility that information security might be compromised, for example).
-The tasks document for the coordination body contains a detailed description of the tasks.
+A detailed description of the tasks of the coordination body is available in the document "Governance of the Coordination Body for Germany's Government Cloud".71